Interviews with: Mitzi Kent and Dustie Maguire

 - Internal volume data – Internally, we use our cost accounting data from Axiom to track volume.
 We track in and outpatient procedures.
 The data from the previous month is available in approximately three weeks.
 We have growth meetings to discuss the data, whether volume has increased or decreased and any obstacles impacting volumes in previous weeks.

-Could you tell me how Physician Relations could use Physician Pathway and what the benefits would be?
+Could you tell me how Physician Relations could use Physician Patterns and what the benefits would be?

-Physician Pathway is easy to use to determine if a practice is performing or delivering results and driving volume in the way we had planned.
+Physician Patterns is easy to use to determine if a practice is performing or delivering results and driving volume in the way we had planned.

 The highlighting in the application enables a Physician Relations rep to see how cooperative and in sync a physician network is and how well physicians collaborate together.
 The tool shows if the physicians are working as a team for patient care and if the physicians are using available, community resources.
 Changes in network referrals can highlight quality or service issues between physicians if they’re referring outside the network, or not referring to one particular specialist.
 The app shows if there is an obstacle preventing utilization of a specialist.
 Some physicians won’t tell you about another physician, but the data will.